Here’s a one-day itinerary for how to spend 24 hours in Claremont.

-If you think you’ll need an extra caffeine fix, grab an Iced Caffe Mocha Latte or a Raspberry Iced Tea from the Last Drop Café across the street.
+Grab an Iced Caffe Mocha Latte or a Raspberry Iced Tea from the Last Drop Café across the street if you need an extra caffeine fix.
 Here you’ll find all the specialty coffees, teas and smoothies options you could dream of drinking throughout the day.
 You can even liven up your drink with Boba, those tasty, chewy Tapioca pearls popping up in drink shops everywhere.

 - At Scripps College, visit The Margaret Fowler Garden and the “Inscription Walk”, featuring inspirational quotes from famous women throughout history.

 - At Claremont McKenna College, take some insta-worthy photos at Chris Burden’s “Meet in the Middle” sculpture of metal benches and street lamps.
-While on campus, view the stunning all-glass “living room” that enjoys an open view of the quad.
+While on campus, view the stunning all-glass “living room” with an open view of the quad.

-- At Harvey Mudd College, don’t miss Flemish-Italian sculptor Giovanni Bologna’s Venus statue in the koi pond.
+- Don’t miss Flemish-Italian sculptor Giovanni Bologna’s Venus statue in the koi pond at Harvey Mudd College.

-- The Benton Museum of Art at Pomona College offers some of the most compelling and experimental exhibitions from innovative artists, focusing on cutting-edge art.
+- The Benton Museum of Art at Pomona College offers some of the most compelling and experimental exhibitions focusing on cutting-edge art from innovative artists.

-We Olive & Wine Bar in Claremont Village on Yale Ave. is a relaxing place to enjoy some al fresco dining, a glass of wine and a chance to taste the most incredible olive oils and balsamic kinds of vinegar.
-We guarantee you won’t be leaving without a bottle – or ten – of We Olive oils!
-The best part is you’ll be able to refill your bottles on every return visit (at a reduced cost).
-So imagine how delightful the Anjou Pear Olive Oil and Fig Balsalmic taste is when drizzled over an amuse-bouche, salad or cheesy crostini appetizer.
+The ever-popular vomFASS in Claremont Village on Yale Ave. is a local shop with a relaxing ambiance where you can taste the most incredible olive oils and balsamic vinegar.
+We guarantee you won’t leave without a bottle – or ten – of vomFASS oils!
+You’ll find yourself stopping at this artisanal shop every return visit.
+Imagine how delightful fresh Olive Oil and Balsalmic taste when drizzled over an amuse-bouche, salad or cheesy crostini appetizer.

 Watching the sunset is always a magical experience, but have you ever seen the divided daylight and night sky?
 James Turrell’s Skyspace, “Dividing the Light”, is one of the most glowing and beautiful ways to witness nature’s phenomenon.
 Turrell’s free art installation at the Pomona College Draper Courtyard heightens the viewer’s awareness of light, sky, and perception.
 Both the sunrise and sunset programs last about 40 minutes.